Ling Ling (giant panda): Death

 Ling Ling's health began to deteriorate in August 2007 due to old age, with symptoms such as loss of strength and appetite.
 He had been on medication since September 2007 for his ailments, which included heart and kidney problems.
 He was removed from public display at the zoo on April 29, 2008, at the beginning of the zoo's Golden Week holiday season.
 The zoo explained that Ling Ling would be removed from display in order to undergo intensive care treatments.

 Despite the treatments, Ling Ling died at the Ueno Zoo at approximately 2 A.M. on April 30, 2008, just one day after he was withdrawn from public exhibition.
 A necropsy found that he had died of heart failure.
-He was 22 years, seven months, and 5 days old, which is roughly equivalent to 70 years old for a human.
-According to the Ueno Zoo, Ling Ling was the oldest panda in Japan, as well as the fifth oldest known captive male panda in the world at the time of his death.
+He was 22 years, seven months, and five days old, which is roughly equivalent to 70 years old in human years.
+According to Ueno Zoo, Ling Ling was the oldest panda in Japan, as well as the fifth oldest known captive male panda in the world at the time of his death.
 Ling Ling's portrait and favorite food, bamboo shoots, were displayed in his cage following his death.
 Zoo visitors left bouquets of flowers and signed condolence registers.

 Legacy

 Ling Ling's death left the Ueno Zoo without a resident giant panda for the first time in 36 years; since October 1972 when two pandas, Kang Kang and Lan Lan, were given to the zoo to mark the normalization of bilateral relations between Japan and China.
-The Ueno Zoo reportedly fears a drop in its number of visitors due to the loss of Ling Ling.
-Approximately 3.5 million people visit the Ueno Zoo each year, including about 40,000 people per day on holidays and weekends.
-However, many visitors came specifically to see Ling Ling and other panda related attractions.
-Without Ling Ling, or another giant panda to replace him, the zoo fears that it may be unable to maintain current visitor numbers without the pandas.
-The Ueno Zoo is reportedly consulting the Japanese Foreign Ministry about obtaining a new panda from China.
+Ueno Zoo reportedly feared a drop in its number of visitors due to the loss of Ling Ling.
+Approximately 3.5 million people visit Ueno Zoo each year, including about 40,000 people per day on holidays and weekends.
+However, many visitors came specifically to see Ling Ling and other panda-related attractions.
+Without Ling Ling, or another giant panda to replace him, the zoo feared that it would be unable to maintain current visitor numbers without pandas.
+During this time, Ueno Zoo was reportedly consulting the Japanese Foreign Ministry about obtaining a new panda from China.

-Ling Ling was the only giant panda in Japan which was directly owned by the government or a Japanese institution.
+Ling Ling was the only giant panda in Japan which was directly owned by the Japanese government or a Japanese institution.
 There are still eight other pandas located throughout Japan.
-However, each of these remaining eight pandas are currently on loan from China and are not Japanese owned.
-Six of the Chinese pandas are currently housed at Adventure World, which is located in Shirahama, Wakayama Prefecture, while two other pandas resident at the Kobe Municipal Oji Zoo in Kobe.
+However, each of these remaining eight pandas are currently on loan from China and are not Japanese-owned.
+Six of these pandas are currently housed at Adventure World in Shirahama, Wakayama Prefecture, while the two other pandas reside at Kobe Municipal Oji Zoo in Kobe.

 Following Ling Ling's death, Japanese Prime Minister Yasuo Fukuda asked Chinese President Hu Jintao for two more pandas.

 Ling Ling's death in April 2008 marked the second high-profile death of an "elderly" captive panda in less than one month.
-On April 2, 2008, Taotao, the oldest giant panda in captivity in China, died at the Jinan Zoo at the age of 36.
+On April 2, 2008, Taotao, the oldest giant panda in captivity in China, died at Jinan Zoo at the age of 36.